Development of this quiz is in progress.

 C | Generate change request. |

-D | Escalate to sponsor. |
+D | Negotiate with stakeholders. |

 Competing requirements need to negotiate back to stakeholders.
 Project team and project manager need to analyze the influence of competitive requirements, and offer options, like adjust the requirements, change priorities, implement in later releases, initiate a separate project, or drop at all.